Inner Knee Hurts: Causes, Remedies, and When to Seek Help

 What are the common causes of inner knee pain?

-Inner knee pain is commonly caused by medial collateral ligament (MCL) injuries, medial meniscus tears, Patellofemoral Pain Syndrome (PFPS), and pes anserine bursitis.
-Identifying the specific cause is essential for effective treatment.
+MCL injuries, medial meniscus tears, PFPS, and pes anserine bursitis are the most common causes.
+Identifying the cause is key for effective treatment.

 How can I manage mild inner knee pain at home?